How to cancel a Dropbox individual account free trial

 - Click I still want to downgrade.

 You’ll receive an email confirmation that your free trial has been canceled.
-If you signed up with a credit card, your plan will be downgraded to Dropbox Basic at the end of your trial period.
-If you signed up with PayPal, your trial will end and your plan will be downgraded immediately.
+If you signed up with a credit card, your plan will be changed to Dropbox Basic at the end of your trial period.
+If you signed up with PayPal, your trial will end and your plan will be changed to Dropbox Basic immediately.

 Terms of the free trial

 When you signed up for your free Dropbox trial, you received an email from firstname.lastname@example.org with the terms of the trial subscription, including the length of the trial.
 If you don’t see it in your inbox, check your spam folder.
 You can also find the terms of the trial on the billing page of your account settings.

 If you cancel your free trial before it ends, you won’t be charged for the plan.
 When you cancel a free trial:

 - Your account will be changed to a free Dropbox Basic plan.
 If you signed up with a credit card, your account will be changed at the end of the trial period.
 If you signed up with PayPal, your account will be changed immediately.